"Some people will tell you there is more to life than

 Drakkellian Guild of Sorcery

 The Drakkellian Guild of Sorcery is perhaps the greatest guild of mages in all of southern Ithria.
-Boasting almost 1000 members, the Guild is located in the heart of the city in a fortress known as Kaldrayden, a tremendous towering colossus of grey stone, jutting balconies and steep tiled roofs.
+Boasting almost one hundred members, the Guild is located in the heart of the city in a fortress known as Kaldrayden, a tremendous towering colossus of grey stone, jutting balconies and steep tiled roofs.
 Only members are allowed access to Kaldrayden (Kal-DRAY-den) and all of its 280 chambers which include various bed rooms, lounges, dining halls, kitchens, treasuries and armories.

 Guldremor is an infamous island prison a few kilometers from the port of Drakkel.
 It is the most famous and most feared prison in the Drakkellian Alliance.
 Even the threat of being sent to Guldremor is enough to break the most hardened criminal.